 Pierre Boulle was born in Avignon, the son of Eugène Boulle, a lawyer, and Thérèse (Seguin) Boulle.
 He studied science at the Sorbonne and then entered the Ecole Supérieure d'Electricité de Paris.
 After graduating in 1933 and working then as an engineer, Boulle moved in 1938 to Malaysia, where he was employed as an overseer in a rubber plantation at 50 miles from Kuala Lumpur.
 At the outbreak of World War II, he enlisted with the French army in French Indochina.
 When German troops occupied France, Boulle joined the French resistance, de Gaulle's Free French mission in Singapore, where he received training as a spy and saboteur.
 He served as a secret agent under the name Peter John Rule, a Mauritius-born Englishman, and helped the resistance movement in China, Burma, and Indochina.

 In 1943, Boulle was captured by the Vichy French loyalists on the Mekong River, and sentenced to "hard labor for life."
-However, during his incarceration he also managed to keep a diary.
-With the help of authorities at his prison in Saigon, he escaped in 1944, and served until the end of the war in British special forces in Calcutta, India.
+Boulle was imprisoned first in Hanoi and later in Saigon.
+During his incarceration he managed to keep a diary.
+With the help of authorities at his prison in Saigon, he escaped in 1944, and rejoined British Special Forces.
+Boulle served until the end of the war in Calcutta, where he interpreted photographs of military targets in Thailand.
 Before returning to France, Boulle continued his work at the plantation in Malaysia; he also spent some time in the Cameroons.
+Feeling himself incapable of doing regular work, Boulle decided to try his hand as a writer.
 Back in Paris, Boulle lived first in a hotel in the Quartier Latin and moved then to the apartment of his widowed sister, Madeleine Perrusset.

 Planet of the Apes was also a world-wide bestseller, but it owed less to the tradition of King Kong than Voltairean satires.
 The story, in which humankind is not the dominant species, was an ironic comment on the relationship between men and animals.
 It transferred the basic relationship between the Japanese soldiers and Allied prisoners – the repression of a weaker group by a stronger and its moral effect on both sides – into the distant future.